 2. You can Find invaders more easily thanks to this Flickr group

-Still working on my Chrome extension I realized that some invaders were harder than others to scan.
-So, to make sure that everything was working fine I had to find a lot of invaders with their precise locations.
+While working on my Chrome extension I realized that some invaders were harder than others to scan.
+So, to make sure that every edge case was tackled I had to find a lot of invaders with their precise locations.

-This is how I discovered this super useful Flickr group which lists the invaders and their geocoordinates.
+This is how I heard about this super useful Flickr group which lists the invaders and their geocoordinates.

 Another tip I can give you to maximise the time spent hunting invaders is using the « go-back-in-time » feature of Google Street View.
-Sometimes invaders are simply gone and you will see this immediately on Google maps without loosing time going on the actual spot.
+Sometimes invaders are simply gone and you will see this immediately on Google maps.

 3. Dephased invader can still give you points!